geotrev/spider-ui/packages/tooltip/README.md

 Then you're good to go!

+You can optionally replace the `.min.js` extension of the element script with `.js` to use the unminified/uglified variant for better debugging.

 ## Controlling Visibility

-Because slotted elements aren't hidden in the DOM on first render, you may see your tooltip's unstyled content on page load.
-You can fix around this by adding the following to your app's stylesheet:
+Because slotted elements aren't hidden in the DOM on first render, you may see your element's unstyled content on page load.
+You can prevent this by adding the following to your app's stylesheet:

 ```css
 spider-tooltip:not(:defined) {